Lokii2907/Lokii2907/README.md

 ## 🚀 Featured Projects

-### ♻️ Smart Dustbin using Arduino & ESP8266
+### ♻️ Dual axis Solar panel using Arduino & ESP8266

-An IoT project that detects garbage levels using ultrasonic sensors and notifies users when the bin is full.
+An IoT project that detects the sunligt and turns the solar panel towards that direction.

 ### 💻 C++ OOP Programs